 Joe has won more than 300 barbecue championships, including the Jack Daniel’s World Championship, the American Royal World Championship, the Great Pork Barbeqlossal, the Head-to-Head World Championship, the World Brisket Open Championship, the Canadian Salmon Grand Championship, the Rib Championship at the San Antonio Rodeo and BBQ Championship, the Memphis in May World BBQ Championship, and numerous state and regional titles.

 His burnt ends are the best BBQ I have tasted in my life and these beans were better than any beans I have ever had.
 So why am I messing with perfection?
 Why am I changing a recipe that has won the side dish award at Memphis in May three times?
 Because that’s what I do.
 Because I couldn’t resist tweaking it a little.
 Sorry.
 That’s just who I am.

 My Spin on Oklahoma Joe’s Smoked Beans Ingredients:

-1 117 oz can of baked beans (#10 can like you get at a warehouse club) — drain about a third of the juice if you can (it’s hard as the sauce is thick — just drain what you can)
+117 oz of baked beans (#10 can like you get at a warehouse club) — drain about a third of the juice if you can (it’s hard as the sauce is thick — just drain what you can)

 18–20 oz of BBQ sauce